EliAndrewC/l7r/setting/l7r.md

 Saibankan is the fortune of magistrates and judges.
 It's unclear in the historical record whether he naturally ascended into becoming one with the existing fortune of magistrates and judges upon his death or if the Emperor elevated him into becoming a fortune upon his death.
 Either way, he was recognized throughout the Empire as a wise and judicious magistrate, and the system of Imperial magistrates which persists to this day is sometimes called "Saibankan's net".

-In the second century, at the behest of the Emperor and his Emerald Champion Doji Hatsuo, Soshi Saibankan wrote the Emerald Charter, which defines the duties and privileges of all Emerald Magistrates everywhere.
+In the second century, at the behest of the Emperor and his Emerald Champion Doji Hatsuo, Soshi Saibankan wrote the Emerald Charter, which defines the duties and privileges of all Imperial Magistrates everywhere.
 Saibankan also advised the Emperor to establish the common law system that exists to this day, in which precedents from previous rulings would be used to create expectations about future cases.

 Saibankan did not come into public notice until he was 35, when he was appointed an obscure judgeship ("Executor of the Northern Fields") in Otosan Uchi.
 When he accepted this job, he found out that there was a long-standing dispute between a Yasuki samurai merchant family and Otomo Yorishi, the Emperor's favorite nephew.
 Yorishi had paid a sizable sum of money to purchase a large orchard to the north of Otosan Uchi, but it turned out that the man he paid was a con artist who had no claim to the land.
 Yorishi asserted ownership over the land anyway, claiming that its Yasuki owners had been swindled and if this man was selling their land without their knowledge, it was they who needed to track him down and demand recompense rather than him.